kyra-ohare/car-migo/README.md

 # Car-Migo

-This is my first Spring Boot application.
+Car-migo application is awesome!
+It will revolutionize the way you get around.
+It is eco-friendly and helps your pocket.

 ## What is the application?
+The application is quite straightway.
 It is a match-making system for drivers and passengers.
+You can either advertise rides or query them.

-Drivers can create rides (a journey and a timeframe) while passengers can accept or reject.
+Drivers can create rides (a journey and a timeframe) while passengers can book them.

+When inside the car share, you can enjoy the ride and make new friends.
+Come onboard and experience this new lifestyle.

 There are 5 types of users:
 * `Staged` users are when a user has created the account but has not confirmed the email yet.